PRONATION VS. SUPINATION

 The shoes that work best for this running shoe are frequently called neutral, cushioned shoes.

-These shoes stress flexibility and cushioning without limiting the foot’s move with internal or outside apparatus.
+These shoes stress flexibility and cushioning without limiting the foot’s movement with internal or outside apparatus.

-Our family of neutral shoes; uses the Parallel Wave that is an entirely distinct Wave shape than the support shoes.
+Our family of neutral shoes; uses the Parallel Wave, an entirely distinct Wave shape from the support shoes.

 The Parallel Wave does add some built-in support while supporting natural foot motion.